-Property Description Idle disk timeout (hours) The number of hours, from 1-24, that a disk is permitted to be "idle" (that is, without any I/O activity) before the system automatically performs a seek on that disk.
-Multi-pathing Support The current multi-pathing support mode.
+Property Description Multi-pathing Support The current multi-pathing support mode.
 It can be either none or "read write".
-ONDG (Online Diagnostics) The current online loop diagnostic mode: "Off" - indicates that the on-line loop diagnostic is suspended.
+OFDG (Offline Diagnostics) The current offline diagnostic mode: "Off" - indicates that the on-line loop diagnostic is suspended.
 "Passive" - the on-line loop diagnostic executes only the "monitor" function.
 "Active" - the on-line loop diagnostic executes the "monitor" function, and if link error(s) is detected, executes the "find" function automatically.
-ONDG Time Slice (seconds) The time-slice in seconds devoted to normal I/O between loop diagnostic data pattern I/O. Read Ahead The number of consecutive contiguous read commands received before triggering read-ahead.
+OFDG Time Slice (seconds) The time-slice in seconds devoted to normal I/O between loop diagnostic data pattern I/O. Read Ahead The number of consecutive contiguous read commands received before triggering read-ahead.
 This feature is mainly useful when host read requests are smaller than the system stripe unit size.
-For example, consider the case where host read requests are 4K (8 SCSI blocks), stripe unit size is 64K, sysReadAhead is 2.
+For example, consider the case where host read requests are 4K (8 SCSI blocks), stripe unit size is 64K, sysReadAhead is on.
 If the host issues a read to block X, immediately followed by a read of block X+8, the system will read all blocks starting at block X+8 to the end of the stripe unit.
 If the host then issues a read to block X+16, this block will most likely already be in the cache.
-Disk Reconstruction Rate (1-16) A value controlling the amount of "bandwidth" allocated to disk reconstruction.
-The range of values is 116, where "1" allocates the most amount of bandwidth to reconstruct (slowing down host i/o), and "16" allocates the least amount of bandwidth to reconstruct (least impact on host I/O).
+Disk Reconstruction Rate A value controlling the amount of "bandwidth" allocated to disk reconstruction.
+"High" allocates the most amount of bandwidth to reconstruct (slowing down host I/O), and "Low" allocates the least amount of bandwidth to reconstruct (least impact on host I/O).
 Unit Stripe Size (bytes) The current system stripe unit size.
 This is the amount of data written to one disk before moving onto the next disk.
 This value is changeable only if there are no created volumes.
 The stripe unit size is also sometimes referred to as the block size; however, this block size should not be confused with the SCSI block size as seen by the host (which is always 512 bytes).
 User Specifies the current user login (only root and guest today).
-Vendor The system vendor, that is, "SUN".
+Vendor The system vendor.
 Model The system model, that is, "T300".

-TABLE 4-13 StorEdge T300 System Properties (Continued)
+TABLE 4-13 Sun StorEdge T300 System Properties (Continued)